Zacky019283/RimDominion-RimWorld-mod/README.md

 ## License

 Distributed under the MIT License.
 This is an open-source project; feel free to contribute and help build the ultimate RimWorld strategy experience.

+If you find a bug or have new ideas, please open an issue!
+Pull request also welcome!